theodelrieu/playground/docs/docs/usage/intermediate.md

 {: .label .label-blue }
 Both ways will lazily transform the input.

-Although more verbose, `write` is often faster than using iterators.
+Although more verbose, `read` is often faster than using iterators.

 Caveat
 {: .label .label-yellow }